saturn70/Saturn_Book_1/SVM.md

 Support Vectors − Datapoints or vectors which  are closest to the hyperplane.

-Margin − It may be defined as the gap between two lines on the closet data points of different classes.
-It can be calculated as the perpendicular distance from the line to the support vectors.
-Large margin is considered as a good margin and small margin is considered as a bad margin.
+Margin − The distance between two lines on the closet data points of different classes.

+Good Margin - The maximum distance between two support vectors are considered as a good margin

+Bad Margin -  The maximum distance between two support vectors are considered as a bad margin.